Effective Date: January 1, 2020

 Information We Collect from or on Behalf of Our Customers

 Memo provides marketing analytics services to other businesses – our customers.
-To take advantage of our services, our customers install our technology on their websites, which enables us to collect certain information regarding individuals’ visits to our customers’ websites.
+Select customers may elect to install our technology on their websites, which enables us to collect certain information regarding individuals’ visits to our customers’ websites.
 We analyze the personal information that we obtain only at the direction of our customer, and only on that customer’s behalf.

-Typically, when end users access our customers’ webpages, we automatically collect information about end users’ devices, as described further in the section titled “Cookies and Other Information Collected by Automated Means.”
+Typically, when end users access our customers’ webpages to the extent our technology is installed, we automatically collect information about end users’ devices, as described further in the section titled “Cookies and Other Information Collected by Automated Means.”

 COOKIES AND OTHER INFORMATION COLLECTED BY AUTOMATED MEANS